-Bee stings are a common occurrence.
-They can cause pain, swelling, and, in some cases, allergic reactions.
-The symptoms usually resolve on their own or with home treatment.
+Bee stings can cause pain, swelling, and, in some cases, allergic reactions.
+The symptoms may last up to 7 days, butusually resolve on their own or with home treatment.
 However, serious reactions require medical attention.

 Sometimes, swelling lasts more than 24 hours.
 Although it can be uncomfortable, it is normal for swelling to last for up to 7 days.
 Most people have a bee sting at some point in their lives.
 In most cases, they experience swelling and pain that go away on their own.